‘RHONJ’ Season 10 Preview: Margaret Josephs Attempts To Do Business Without Her Mom

-Margaret Josephs is seen attempting to adjust to work without her mother, Margaret Kiss, Sr., in a new Real Housewives of New Jersey sneak peek.
+Margaret Josephs is seen attempting to adjust to working without her mother, Margaret Kiss Sr., in a new Real Housewives of New Jersey sneak peek.

-In the preview clip, which was shared by Hollywood Life on October 15, Josephs meets with her creative director, Lexi, after asking her housekeeper to make some coffee and during her meeting, it is mentioned that Lexi has brought her newborn child to work.
+In the preview clip, which was shared by Hollywood Life on October 15, Josephs meets with her creative director, Lexi, after asking her housekeeper to make some coffee.
+During her meeting, it is mentioned that Lexi has brought her newborn child to work.
 Luckily, Josephs doesn’t mind and tells her that when she first launched her business two decades ago, she wanted her company to be kid-friendly.

 While Josephs has no problem with Lexi’s child being present, she has taken issue with her mother’s decision to pack up her bags and head to New York City, where she’s been working as a bookkeeper for the past six months, especially because she can’t remember the password to her company’s website.